Fishing Alabama’s Lakes for Big, Early Spring Pre Spawn Bass!

 Then again at times, at least for the bass angler, the month of March can still feel like late winter.
 Sudden cold fronts will still display some very frigid days and cold nights, and lingering bass in the shallows are then few, as plunging water temperatures induce them to almost become dormant.
 But still, these bass have got to eat!

-Actually with the right conditions, mid March is still the beginning of the spring season, all throughout Alabama.
-Especially with a full moon on Tuesday, March 12!
+Actually with the right conditions, March is still the beginning of the spring season all throughout Alabama.
 A time for the smaller, pre spawn male bass and some of the lake’s bigger female bass to begin their annual trek towards the lake’s shallows to produce another year’s offspring.
 It actually comes in five stages.

 Fourth in this spawning equation; Both male and female bass will then protect the freshly laid eggs by constantly chasing away any egg-eating, bed intruders.
 This will last until the eggs hatch, then the fifth phase of the spring spawn continues.